Yeaseen/my_ctf_writeups/Linux_Priviledge_Escalation/prev_esc.md

 Donlowad any of the script on your local machine and transfer this to the compromized VM either using [scp command](https://github.com/Yeaseen/leb-LinuxEchoBeach/blob/main/leb.md#copy-files-between-two-different-network-remotely) or creatimg python [simple http server](https://github.com/Yeaseen/leb-LinuxEchoBeach/blob/main/leb.md#in-the-same-networkhost-and-virtual-oses-file-transfer-between-two-machines-using-python-server)

-## 3. Privilege Escalation: Kernel Exploits
+## 3. Kernel Exploits for Privilege Escalation

 - One way:
   Find the Linux Kernel and System versions.
 Go to exploit-db or dimilar websites to grab a script.
 Make your you have all the necessary packages installed on the device, otherwise you will just destroy the compromized system.